Connect with others who understand.

 Laboratory Tests

 Samples from the bone marrow or spleen are sent to a laboratory so that the cells can be further studied.
-Laboratory tests include histology and immunophenotyping tests such as flow cytometry.
-These tests help doctors see what the bone marrow or spleen cells look like, determine whether the cells are cancerous, and determine the type of lymphoma.
+Laboratory tests include histology and other tests such as flow cytometry.
+These tests help doctors see what the bone marrow or spleen cells look like, determine whether the cells are cancerous, and figure out the type of lymphoma.
 Additionally, tests that look for certain gene changes can help doctors tell SMZL apart from other types of lymphoma.

 Other Tests